AdrianInsua/platform/packages/form/README.md

 ```

 The essential bit of code in the above samples is the call to `provideReduxForms(...)`.
-This configures `@angular-redux/form` and provides access to your Redux store or NgRedux
+This configures `ngredux-form` and provides access to your Redux store or NgRedux
 instance.
 The shape of the object that `provideReduxForms` expects is very
 basic: